 Working with Dates - DateTime

-In this tutorial, we will see how to work with the Datetime type, which allows us to handle dates.
-In the professional world, which is basically what's important, we use dates constantly, so it's important to have the following concepts clear.
+In this tutorial we will see how to work with the Datetime type, which allows us to handle dates.
+In the professional world, which is basically what matters, we use dates continuously, so it is important to have the following concepts clear.

-To create a Datetime object, we have a multitude of options as shown:
+To create the Datetime object, we have many options to choose from:

-However, two of them are the most common, as these are the ones we use when comparing dates, or when comparing time as well as dates.
+However, two of them are the most common ones, since they are the ones we use when we want to compare dates, and when we want to compare time in addition to dates.

 DateTime testFecha = new DateTime(1989, 11, 2, 11, 15, 16);